Pathways to the Profession Fellowship

 Description of Role

-The MASOC Fellow will work with the MASOC Board of Directors for 9 months (September 2025 – June 2026) on projects involving children and adolescents with problematic sexual behaviors (PSB).
+The MASOC Fellow will work with the MASOC Board of Directors for 9 months (September, 2026 – May, 2027) on projects involving children and adolescents with problematic sexual behaviors (PSB).

-• policy and legislative advocacy,
+• policy and legislative advocacy; or

-• social media and communications,
+• social media and communications.

 In the application, the Fellow will provide a statement about their interest in this fellowship, the potential topic area(s) they want to explore and a description of how the fellowship relates to their career goals.